What to do when your city doesn’t recycle cartons?

 First, let’s take a walk down the carton recycling journey.
-When the Carton Council was formed in 2009, carton recycling was only accessible to 18% of households but last year that number reached 62.1% in the US.
-This growth is thanks in large part to support and engagement from community members like you.
+When the Carton Council was formed in 2009, carton recycling was only accessible to 18% of households.
+Now carton recycling is available to more tha 60% of households across the U.S. This growth is thanks in large part to support and engagement from community members like you.
 While carton recycling programs continue to grow everyday, curbside and drop-off options are unfortunately not yet available everywhere.

 1. MAIL YOUR CARTONS

 While your residential area might not have carton recycling yet, our network of recyclers can recycle them for you!
-All you have to do is mail them in to 1 of our 3 facilities.
+All you have to do is mail them in to one of our three facilities.
 Whether it’s two or twenty, send them in when it’s most convenient for you.
 Here’s how to mail them:

 2. Address your cartons to the facility closest to you, and include proper postage.
 Write “CARTONS” on the front of your package.

 645 W 53rd Place